Enroll in a US Drug Test Centers Membership for DOT Random Testing & Clearinghouse

 2. Ensure that the contractor has implemented its own FAA drug and alcohol testing program.

-For expert consultation on FAA drug and alcohol testing programs and random testing consortiums, please contact US Drug Test Centers.
+For expert consultation on FAA drug and alcohol testing programs and random testing consortiums, call 866-566-0261 or order your test online today!

-Employees Covered in the FAA Drug and Alcohol Testing
+Employees Covered in FAA Drug and Alcohol Testing

 Under the FAA program, a covered employee means an individual who performs, either directly or by contract, a safety-sensitive function listed in §§ 120.105 and 120.215 for an employer (as defined in paragraph (i) of this section).
 For purposes of pre-employment testing only, the term "covered employee" includes an individual applying to perform a safety-sensitive function.
 The safety-sensitive functions in the FAA drug and alcohol testing are: